RESUME OF MICHAEL P. REILLEY

 Northwestern University (MSJ)

 Graduated Kappa Tau Alpha and with distinction with master’s degree in media management from the Medill School of Journalism, September 1995.
 Conducted market research of online services for The Times newspapers of Northwest Indiana.
 Also had business strategy classes at Northwestern’s Kellogg Graduate School of Business Management.
-GPA 4.0.
+Received the Harrington Award, the school’s highest academic honor.

 University of Nebraska-Lincoln (BJ)

 Bachelor’s degree in news-editorial journalism with minors in English, history, political science and geography.
-Graduated May 1989.
+Editor of The Daily Nebraskan (1987-88) Graduated May 1989 with five internships and several student media awards, including three placings in the Hearst competition.

-Management Skills – Oversaw creative and PR teams on integrated marketing communications projects.
+Management Skills – Oversee student and professional web development teams and manage organizational change and startup atmosphere.
 Work directly with clients to develop strategy, tactics and measurement.
 Manage large web projects (production, planning and budget).
+Also oversee creative and PR teams on integrated marketing communications projects.

 AWARDS AND HONORS